 13 Jun, 2014

 Father’s Day is almost here, and what better way to celebrate than with a cookout?
-This June, we’re celebrating the outdoor living space, and we have partnered with Broil King to provide you with some expert #grillingtips to make your Father’s Day celebrations memorable and delicious.
+We have partnered with Broil King to provide you with some expert #grillingtips to make your Father’s Day celebrations memorable and delicious.
 Keep reading for advice on preparing the grill, general grilling tips, and a few tasty recipes to try this weekend to impress dad, grandpa or the other special men in your life!

 Prepping your grill